 Let’s take your back for example.
 When your back hurts it’s for a multitude of reasons: your hips are tight from sitting all day, your spinal muscles are tight from lack of movement, and your spine is compromised as a result.
 Sitting for long periods of time can cause a lot of pain and discomfort.
 Often it hurts just to be sitting down – and the reason is obvious!
 Check out this photo!

 Can you imagine if you were to stand in that hunched position all day?
-Of course your back would hurt!
+Of course, your back would hurt!
 So it’s no wonder why your back hurts while you sit.
 Your body was made to move, and when it stays in the same position, particularly in one that is not neutral, it starts to get angry!

 I know what you’re thinking.
 “Systematic exercise”?
 Do you mean a workout routine?
 Yup.
 But it doesn’t have to last as long as you think.
 Working out for an hour every day is a lofty goal, but what do you think about 10 minutes?
 How about less than 10 minutes?
+Even a short routine has the power to quickly counter muscle pain from inactivity.

 Here is a beginner’s routine I put together that takes just about 8 minutes.
 That’s it!
 I want you to try and do these exercises every other day (or maybe every day) for the next week.
 Exercise is only effective when done over time, but the exercises and postures in this video have the ability to immediately relieve discomfort and increase energy.
 Make this tiny commitment to yourself, and your body will feel better!

 Looking for A Program?

 If you enjoyed that and want more workout routines, then Man Flow Yoga has you covered with on-demand structured programs that complement your lifestyle and schedule.
 Sign-up below to try our 7-Day Challenge!